yale-cpsc-419-templates/pset-1-template/README.md

 Thanks.

 ### Late Submissions

-The deadline for this assignment is **11:59 PM NHT (New Haven Time) on Feb 24, 2023**.
+The deadline for this assignment is **11:59 PM NHT (New Haven Time) on Sep 29, 2023**.
 There is a strict 15 minute grace period beyond the deadline, to be used in case of technical or administrative difficulties, and not for putting final touches on your solution.
 (If you can do it in as little as 15 minutes, it probably is insignificant enough not to change your grade.)

 Late submissions will receive a 5% deduction for every 12-hour period (or part thereof) after the deadline.
 After 72 hours, the Canvas assignment will close and submissions after that time will not receive any credit.

-Except for submissions after the 72-hour deadline (which are not accepted), the timestamp on the commit associated with the linked release will determine what late penalties, if any, are applied.
+Except for submissions after the 72-hour deadline (*which are not accepted*), the timestamp on the commit associated with the linked release will determine what late penalties, if any, are applied.

 ### Grading

 Your grade will be based upon:

 * Correctness, that is, how closely your programs conform to the specifications in this document.
 * Style, that is, the quality of your program style.
 This includes not only style as qualitatively assessed by the graders (including modularity, cleanliness, and algorithmic efficiency) but also style as reported by the pylint tool, using the default settings, and when executed via the command `python -m pylint **/*.py`.
     * Ten percent of your grade will be based upon the quality of your program style as reported by pylint.
 Your grader will start with the 10-point score reported by pylint.
-        Your pylint style grade is your pylint score rounded to the nearest integer (minimum 0).
-        For example, if your pylint score is 9.8, then your pylint style grade will be 10; if your pylint score is 7.4, then your pylint style grade will be 7.
+Your pylint style grade is your pylint score rounded up to the next integer (minimum 0).
+For example, if your pylint score is 9.1, then your pylint style grade will be 10; if your pylint score is 7.7, then your pylint style grade will be 8.

 If your code fails the tests on some particular functionality, your grader will inspect your code manually to try to assign partial credit for that functionality.
 Partial credit will be given only if there is an *obvious* "quick fix" (*e.g.*, you have accidentally changed the name of the database file and your solution points to a file with a name that does not match the grader's copy of the database); if no such quick fix exists then no partial credit for that feature will be given.

 <hr/>

-Original copyright &copy; 2021 by Robert M. Dondero, Jr.
+Adapted from Assignment 1 for COS 333 &copy; 2021 by Robert M. Dondero, Jr., Princeton University

-Modified &copy; 2023 by Alan Weide
+This version &copy; 2023 by Alan Weide, Yale University